 COVID-19 triaging using the inflammatory biomarker suPAR

-The prognostic biomarker suPAR is currently used across various hospitals in Europe to manage COVID-19 patients.
+The prognostic biomarker suPAR is currently used across various hospitals in Europe to triage COVID-19 patients.

-The admission suPAR level is an early indicator for the risk of developing severe respiratory failure and requiring mechanical ventilation*.
+The admission suPAR level is an early indicator of the risk of developing severe respiratory failure, which may require mechanical ventilation*.

 COVID-19 hospitals using suPAR for risk stratification may experience:

 - Improved patient care with fewer unnecessary admissions, fewer re-admissions, early treatment intervention, and shorter length-of-stay

 - Empowered clinical staff with more information to make confident decisions reducing stress and uncertainty